 As tall stems break or topple over, replant in the immediate area to maintain the planting.

 At the top of this photo is the Aeonium decorum Kiwi that is mixed with the Sunburst.
 The Kiwi has a far smaller rosette.
 In spring the Kiwi's bright red-tipped edges are striking.

 In Southern California, the best time to expand your succulent garden is after the holidays when it is cool and we are getting our seasonal rain.
 When spring arrives your work will burst with color and variety.

 I have seen the Sunburst rosettes in all yellow and in many variations of green variegation.
 The plant is pretty and easy to grow in pots for patios and apartment balconies.

 When propagating allow the end of the stem to dry out for a day or two.
 Also, cuttings can be put directly into soil that will be dry for a couple of days.

-The plant will last two to three years and will topple over.
+Sunburst does well in our clay soil and the clippings do well in my mother's very sandy soil, as well.
+The plant will last two to three years and then topple over.
 Break the long stem off and replant to maintain full color and dense growth in the area.

 © 2013 Sherry Venegas